gvwilson/sensibleadventures/cloudherd/new.md

 The corner of the colonel's mouth quirked momentarily.
 "Just like your mother.
 No, I don't think we'll be surrendering."
 His tone turned serious.
 "And you don't need to either.
 We have no interest in conquest.
-All Her Highness wants is to set people free."
+All the most respected wants is to set people free."

 "She has a strange way of showing it," Noxy said coldly.